himangshurana/Anudip-Projects/UPI Fraud Detection Data Analysis Project/README.md

 # UPI Fraud Detection Data Analysis Project

-This project aims to analyze UPI (Unified Payments Interface) transaction data to detect fraudulent activities using data science and machine learning techniques.
+This project aims to analyze UPI (Unified Payments Interface) transaction data to detect fraudulent activities using data Analysis techniques.
 Through this analysis, we identify patterns in fraudulent transactions and build a predictive model to flag potential fraud in real-time.

 ---